sacramento baby photography tiny dreamers studio 015

 • Leland Stanford Mansion State Historic Park

 The Capitol Building holds a special place in Sacramento’s history as the seat of the California state government.
 Constructed from 1860 to 1874, it houses the chambers of the California State Legislature and the governor’s office.
-Overseeing the city’s day-to-day operations, the city manager ensures Sacramento’s continuous growth and development.
+The building’s architecture and surrounding gardens make it one of the most beautiful state capitols in the country and a favorite location for Sacramento portrait photography.

 Its museums, notably the California State Capitol Museum, add to Sacramento’s cultural richness.
 With exhibits related to local culture and history, it’s a must-visit for culture enthusiasts and history buffs.